Wednesday, March 12, 2025

-After fun, but hectic, days at the Angouleme festival, the first few days in Paris were time to relax.
+After the fun, but hectic, whirlwind of the Angouleme festival, the first few days in Paris were time to relax.

 My first stop was a walk out to my favorite Paris location, the Jardin des Plantes.
 Here's the Cuvier Fountain near one of the main gates..

 The Jardin des Plantes is a garden walk mall of museums.
-You can feel swallowed up by the tree-lined, super wide walkways, until you remember they were designed for the horse-and-carriage days.
+You can feel swallowed up by the tree-lined, super wide walkways -- until you remember they were designed for the horse-and-carriage eras of Paris!

 The grounds are home to several Natural history collections.
-Two of my favorite museums ever are here.
+Two of my all-time favorite museums are here.
 The Grand Gallery of Evolution...

 and the Hall of Paleontology/Comparative Anatomy...

 There are two enormous greenhouses at the JdP.
-These are a great escape from winter temps if you're visiting during the coldest months.
+Entering these offers a great escape from winter temps if you're visiting during the coldest months.

 I like to use this side entrance to the JdP.
-Every time I visit, it's a chance to see my favorite spots there, and learn new things...
+Every time I visit, I return to see favorite spots, and I often get opportunities to learn new things...

-It takes me past two of my favorite spots.
-This "Tree of Buffon" was planted by him in 1785!
+My first favorite spot is this "Tree of Buffon."
+It was planted by him in 1785!

 The lower floor is now the home offices for the "Societe des Amis du Museum Natural d'Historie Naturelle et du Jardin des Plantes" (friends of the Museums Membership office -- the blue door).

-Becquerel came from a distinguished family of scientists, but his greatest discovery came from a nearly abandoned accident.
-He produced photographic evidence of rays from uranium samples -- the unexpected outcome of a forgotten experiment that started in the window sill of this building.
-He named his discovery "Becquerel rays" but pronounced it a dead end.
+Becquerel was from a distinguished family of scientists.
+His greatest discovery came from a nearly abandoned accident.
+He produced photographic evidence of rays from uranium samples.
+This unexpected outcome came from a forgotten experiment that started in the window sill of this building.
+He named his discovery "Becquerel rays," but quickly tired of this finding and pronounced it a dead end.
 Marie Curie was a young researcher who saw more potential in these rays.
 She and her husband Pierre weren't famous yet, but Marie's experiments on the rays required unique talents they each possessed.
 In the end, the Curies and Becquerel shared the Nobel Prize for the discovery of radiation.
-Three titans of science became legends... and it all started here...
+Three titans of science became legends... and it all started in a tiny room of this building.

 This area is also near an entrance to the labyrinth.
 A winding trail up a hill..